Infandel/Infandel.github.io/README.md

 # bike-rent-app

 Not fully functional, but i tried my best.
+App for gathering data on bikes and their rental trips.

 Everything is based on the examples of Workberry school video series on Ember.js